leota0608/CS-30-Final-Project/proposal.md

 - [Example Catch Phrases](#example-catch-phrases)
 - [Target Users](#target-users)
 ## General Overview
-The plan is to create a main game including several mini games.
+The plan is to create a game including several mini games, where the player can move in the map to choose different games to play.

 ## Game 1
 <b>What is looks like:</b>